youngturing/Mailing-machine/README.md

 - Outlook desktop preinstalled
 - Windows OS

-### Main use case:
+### Instruction:

 1. Download code from this repository
 1. Unpack the code and using cmd navigate to directory with code
+2. Type in `pip install -r requirements.txt` to install necessary packages used in this project.
-1. Type in `python outlook.py` to run the application
+3. After successful installation type in `python outlook.py` to run the application
-1. Load data from `.csv` file:
+4. Load data from `.csv` file:
    - click on "File" action button on the left corner of the main window
    - click "Open data file"
    - select file with data to load
-2. If data loads correctly, dialog with confirmation should pop up, in case of incorrect data there should be window with error message:
+5. If data loads correctly, dialog with confirmation should pop up, in case of incorrect data there should be window with error message:
 - **Data loaded correctly:**

    ![img.png](static/img_readme/img.png)